VirgilSecurity/demo-backend-nodejs/README.md

-# Sample backend for Node.js
+# Sample Backend for Node.js

-This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using Node.js.
+This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [Node.js SDK](https://github.com/VirgilSecurity/virgil-sdk-javascript)

 ## Clone